-- Host scans include vulnerability assessment aimed explicitly at a single or multiple hosts that serve as a database, web server, server, workstation or another function.
+- Host scans include vulnerability assessment aimed at a single or multiple hosts that serve as a database, web server, server, workstation or another function.

 What is penetration testing?

-- Web application and services/API pen testing
+- Web applications and services/API pen testing

 - External and Internal penetration testing

 - Cloud Pen testing such as Azure, AWS, GCP or SaaS Security testing